Freddie Freeman Player Props: Dodgers vs. Giants

-On Saturday, Freddie Freeman (on the back of going 1-for-6 with an RBI) and the Los Angeles Dodgers play the San Francisco Giants.
-First pitch is at 9:10 PM ET.
+The Los Angeles Dodgers and Freddie Freeman (.500 slugging percentage over his past 10 games, including two homers), take on starter Logan Webb and the San Francisco Giants at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-6) against the Giants.
+In his last game he had a one-hit performance (1-for-6) against the Giants.

 Freddie Freeman Game Info & Props vs. the Giants